Volunteering to Help your Community

 We have many different types of volunteer jobs at Prospect.
 Also, some people have specialised skills that they would like to share.
 If this is you, just read the 'how to get involved' section below and we will contact you to look at creating a role just for you!

-Assist staff with the Community Lunch Social Program.
-Program alternates each month between Prospect Town Hall and Walkerville.
-Every 1st Thursday of the month 9.30am to 2pm; and / or Monthly Live Performances (Friday Matinees) 9am to 1.30pm
+- Community Lunch Social Program.
+Program alternates each month between Prospect and Walkerville Town Halls (a social group who enjoys a 3 course meal and entertainment).
+Every 1st Thursday of the month 9.30am to 3pm.

-The interested applicants will need to undergo background checks including a criminal history check and be able to commit to the programs weekly roster/schedule.
-Volunteers will be assisting our clients who are frail aged and / or people with a disability.
+The interested applicants will need to undergo background checks including a criminal history check and be able to commit to the programs roster/schedule.
+Volunteers will be assisting our clients who maybe children, frail aged and / or people with a disability.

 To register, or for further information contact the Volunteer and Community Programs Coordinator, Alison Wall on 8342 8059.